Ramos: Africa, Asia the future

-Johannesburg - Africa and Asia can be the future of the global economy, Absa group CEO Maria Ramos
+Johannesburg - Africa and Asia can be the future of the global economy, Absa group CEO Maria Ramos said on Wednesday.

 The global economy is shifting, albeit slowly, from Europe and North America to Africa and Asia, Ramos told the Discovery Leadership Summit in Johannesburg.

 "Africa and Asia have the potential to become the epicentre of the global economy."